Girls Growing Up Too Fast

 Maybe I shouldn't have been so shocked.
 After all, my daughter and her friends are more likely to worship teen heroes like Troy and Gabriella from the High School Musical movies than to expend energy adoring cuddly cartoon characters like the Care Bears.
-And these same kids are the ones shaking their little booties when the Pussycat Dolls come on the radio, singing, "Don'tcha wish your girlfriend was hot like me?"
+And these girls growing up too fast are the same ones shaking their little booties when the Pussycat Dolls come on the radio, singing, "Don'tcha wish your girlfriend was hot like me?"

 Clearly, something's going on, so much so that the American Psychological Association (APA) recently convened a task force on girls' sexualization.
-"There's a real syndrome happening, and it's picking up speed," says Eileen L. Zurbriggen, PhD, who chaired the APA group.
+"There's a real syndrome happening, and it's picking up speed," says Eileen L. Zurbriggen, Ph.D., who chaired the APA group.
 "Even little girls are now feeling they should look and act alluring."
-Her committee found that this is harmful to girls on several levels.
+Her committee found that these growing up too fast problems harm girls on several levels.